Questions About Eligibility - Major, Research, Degree Type

 What are my odds of admission?

-The admission rates of the program vary year to year so we cannot provide a specific odds/percent.
+The admission rates of the program vary from year to year so we cannot provide a specific odds/percent.

-Questions About Program Fit / the HILS ecosystem
+Questions About Program Fit / the HILS Ecosystem

 What is the difference between the SSQBio program and the Systems Biology department?